Cy Denneny

-Cyril Joseph Denneny (December 23, 1891 – September 10, 1970) was a Canadian professional ice hockey forward who played for the Ottawa Senators and Boston Bruins in the National Hockey League and the Toronto Blueshirts of the National Hockey Association.
+Cyril Joseph Denneny (December 23, 1891 – September 10, 1970) was a Canadian ice hockey forward who played for the Ottawa Senators and Boston Bruins in the National Hockey League from 1917 to 1929 and the Toronto Blueshirts of the National Hockey Association from 1914 to 1917.
+He won the Stanley Cup five times, four times with Ottawa and once with Boston, and was inducted into the Hockey Hall of Fame in 1959.

 His younger brother Corbett Denneny also played in the NHL.

 Early life

 Cy Denneny was born in Farran's Point, Ontario, near Cornwall.
 He was the son of James Israel Denneny who was a top lacrosse player in the late 19th century and was descended from the Dennenys of County Monaghan, Ireland.

 Playing career

 Denneny played senior hockey in Cornwall, starting with the Cornwall Sons of England of the Lower Ottawa Valley hockey league in 1909–10.
 His professional playing career began with the Toronto Ontarios/Shamrocks of the National Hockey Association (NHA) in 1914 (The name of the team changed during the season).
 He had tried out for the Montreal Canadiens in 1912 but failed to make the team and he returned to senior hockey.
 He was traded to the Ottawa Senators in 1916 and he would play with the Senators until 1928.

 With the Senators during the 1917–18 season, Denneny set an NHL record by opening the season with four straight multi-goal games, a record that was tied in 2013 by San Jose Sharks' forward Patrick Marleau.
 Denneny was a member of four Senators Stanley Cup-winning teams; in 1920, 1921, 1923 and 1927.
 He faced his brother Corbett during the 1923 Stanley Cup playoffs, a series which also featured brothers Frank and Georges Boucher.
 This marked the first time two different sets of brothers faced each other in an NHL or Big Four championship series.

 Denneny was sold to Boston in 1928, where he would be an assistant playing-coach of the Bruins' 1929 Stanley Cup-winner.
 In 1929, Denneny retired to become an NHL on-ice official.
 In 1932, he re-joined the Senators as head coach, but the team was in decline due to financial difficulties which forced management to sell top players in order to survive.
 The team finished last and Denneny was not retained as coach.